solide-project/solide-guides/src/berachain/Honey/README.md

 ### Steps:

 1. **Load the Contract in Solide IDE**: Start by accessing the Solide IDE [here](https://solidewidget.azurewebsites.net/?url=https://github.com/transmissions11/solmate/blob/main/src/tokens/ERC20.sol).
 Compile the contract and load it in Solide.
+In the deployment input, enter the following contract address: `0x7EeCA4205fF31f947EdBd49195a7A88E6A91161B` corresponding to the Artio testnet Honey Token.

 2. **Verify Contract Information**: Once loaded, verify that you are interacting with the correct contract.
 You can do this by calling the `name()` function, which should return `Honey`, and the `symbol()` function, which should return `HONEY`.